ECA Media Release

 - The ECA ensures that the governing bodies must insure players competing in the European Championship and World Cup tournaments.

-- The ECA achieves the first agreement in history between the clubs and FIFA.
+- The ECA achieves the first agreement in history between the clubs and the FIFA.
 Among other things, this agreement determines that the clubs are now involved in all important decision-making processes affecting club football.

 - The ECA ensures that the clubs receive two seats in the UEFA Executive Committee for the first time in the history of football.